 2002 Jan de Hartog, the Dutch playwright and novelist whose best-known stage work, The Fourposter, starred Jessica Tandy and Hume Cronyn on Broadway, dies in Houston.
 The play served as the source material for the musical I Do!
 I Do!

 2005 The Tony Awards Administration Committee establishes guidelines for a new category to be added to the annual awards lineup: "Best Performance by an Actor/Actress in a Recreated Role," an award for replacement actors later in a show's run.
 No award is given in the category at the 2006 awards, and it is abolished a few weeks later.

 2007 Marcel Marceau, 84, the Frenchman whose name was synonymous with the art of mime, dies in Cahors, France.

 2010 The Divine Sister, the Charles Busch comedy that takes a whack at pop-culture nuns—from the singing to the socially-conscious—opens Off-Broadway at the SoHo Playhouse.
-Directed by Carl Andress, the play features Charles Busch, Alison Fraser, Amy Rutberg, Jennifer Van Dyck, Jonathan Walker and Julie Halston.
+Directed by Carl Andress, the play stars Busch, Alison Fraser, Amy Rutberg, Jennifer Van Dyck, Jonathan Walker, and Julie Halston.

-2013 Jane Connell, a career character stage actress who, despite her diminutive stature, commanded many a musical comedy stage—most notably, through her portrayal of the daffy Agnes Gooch in the original stage production of Jerry Herman's Mame—dies at age 87.
+2013 Jane Connell, a career character stage actor who, despite her diminutive stature, commanded many a musical comedy stage—most notably through her portrayal of the daffy Agnes Gooch in the original stage production of Jerry Herman's Mame—dies at age 87.